BYU upsets No. 14 Boise State 28-25

 Boise State: With Bachmeier out, the Broncos did not possess their usual explosiveness on offense.
 Cord threw a pair of costly interceptions and Boise State could not get enough done in the running game when it mattered against one of the nation’s worst run defenses.

 BYU: Down to their third-string quarterback, the Cougars struggled for a time to move the ball after a promising start.
-They generated three total yards on 13 plays in the second quarter before coming alive with three consecutive third quarter scoring drives.
+They generated three total yards on 13 plays in the second quarter before coming alive with three consecutive scoring drives in the third.

 POLL IMPLICATIONS

-Boise State will likely take a steep tumble in the polls after its first loss of the season.
+Boise State will likely take a steep tumble in the polls after its first loss.

 UP NEXT